ClearBlade/Machine-Learning-Node-Libraries/README.md

 ## Usage

 - This IPM package consists for four Machine Learning Libraries which allow you to train and test models on the ClearBlade Platform.
+The Libraries are -
+  - brain-js
+  - synaptic
+  - ml-regression
+  - ml-naivebayes

 - These Libraries can be used to create Neural Networks Model and Bayesian Models for Classification and Regression Models for prediction.